AbadNaseer/Use-Case-Diagram-for-Cafeteria-Management-System/README.md

 # Cafe Connect Cafeteria-Management-System
-Cafeteria management System with complete use case diagram and high level use cases and use goals for cafeteria management system
+Cafeteria management System with scope of the system along with the with actor goals list and complete use case diagram, high level use cases, andextended use cases.